 - Boarding problems.

-Safety and quality management systems require systematic review.
+SMS requires systematic review.
 Reporting forms should be critically reviewed at least every two years.
 Annual reviews would be best.
 Major changes are rarely needed to safety reporting forms.

 - Don't make the forms too complicated;